-The biggest thank you to Arthur Kane for leading is this Stir it Up Sunday to make our most delicious Christmas Puddings yet.
+The biggest thank you to Arthur Kane for letting us use his delicious recipe for Stir it Up Sunday to make our most delicious Christmas Puddings yet.
 We honestly can't thank you enough!

 It was an absolute joy to make his Christmas treat with the members of our Revolution.
 There's something so magical about starting the festive season as a community.
 It was a delight to see everyone concentrating, smiling and making your Christmas Puddings ready for the big day.